sunkaramahesh09/demo/README.md

 # demo
-This is the demo class for git &amp; github
+This is the demo class for git &amp; github.